jobezic/wihan/README.md

 The result is a bunch of files in <somedir>.
 You have to move them to the host architecture (as described below).

-### Radiusclient

-Compile, install and configure Radiusclient on your host (https://wiki.freeradius.org/project/Radiusclient).
-This is required for wihan to work.
-It uses the radiusclient and the radacct commands for dealing with your radius server.

 ## Deployment

 Manually copy the content of ```<somedir>``` to the host.